Amazon makes bid to spoil Walmart-Flipkart deal: report

 BENGALURU/MUMBAI (Reuters) - Amazon.com Inc has made a formal offer to buy 60 percent of Flipkart, CNBC-TV18 reported on Wednesday, potentially complicating Walmart Inc’s bid for majority ownership of the Indian online retailer.

-The news underscores how Amazon is laser focused on winning India’s fledgling e-commerce market.
-The offer could be a ploy to block Walmart from bringing its expertise in logistics and supply chain management to Flipkart, people familiar with the matter said.
+The news underscores how Amazon is focused on winning India’s fledgling e-commerce market, and the offer could be a ploy to block Walmart from bringing its expertise in logistics and supply chain management to Flipkart, people familiar with the matter said.

 Reuters reported last month that Walmart was close to buying a majority stake in Flipkart, Amazon’s biggest rival in India, for $10 billion to $12 billion.

 The talks with Walmart for what could be its largest acquisition to date are still ongoing, and a deal is expected to be clinched soon, two people told Reuters on Wednesday.
-However, Amazon was indeed interested in buying Flipkart, said sources, asking not to be named.
+However, Amazon was indeed interested in buying Flipkart, said two sources, asking not to be named.
 They declined to give further details.

 A spokesman for Walmart declined to comment.
 Amazon said it does not offer comments on rumors and speculation, and Flipkart did not immediately respond to a request for comment.

-Amazon’s offer could kickstart a new battle between it and Walmart, already fierce retail rivals in the United States that have reportedly dueled over at least one acquisition before.
+Amazon’s offer could kickstart a new battle between it and Walmart, already fierce retail rivals in the United States.
 The bid emphasizes the importance of gaining a greater foothold in online sales in India, a market expected to be worth $200 billion a year within a decade.

 Jeff Bezos, Amazon’s chief executive, touted in a letter to shareholders last month that Amazon was India’s fastest growing online marketplace.